Committed to our customers

 Chair & Chief Executive Officer, ATCO Ltd.

-Nancy Southern is Chair & Chief Executive Officer of ATCO Ltd. Reporting to the Board of Directors, she is responsible for the leadership, strategic direction, and operations of the company.
+Nancy Southern is Chair & Chief Executive Officer of ATCO Ltd., and Chair & Chief Executive Officer of Canadian Utilities Limited, an ATCO Company.
+Reporting to the Boards of Directors, she is responsible for the leadership, strategic direction, and operations of both companies.
 She also serves as Executive Vice President of Spruce Meadows Ltd. and is a founding Director of AKITA Drilling Ltd., a Director of Sentgraf Enterprises Limited, an Honorary Director of BMO Financial Group, and a Director Emeritus of the Rideau Hall Foundation.

 Ms. Southern has long played a prominent role in advocating on social issues of global importance—most notably, the rights of Indigenous peoples and the role of women in business.
 She is an Honorary Chief of the Kainai (Blood Tribe of Alberta) who bestowed the name Aksistoowa'paakii, or Brave Woman, upon her in 2012.